ASTR 1210 (O'Connell) Study Guide

 - Earth is a planet in orbit around the Sun.

-among the presently-known planets for its oxygen-rich atmosphere and
+It is unique among the presently-known planets for its

-are confident that there are millions of planets like it in our galaxy.
+years.
+Most astronomers are confident that there are millions of

 - Earth's biosphere is highly vulnerable to astronomical phenomena.